FuihuiC/RTDB/README.md

 BOOL step = [next step]; // When sqlite3_step() == SQLITE_ROW, return YES.
 ```
 * RTDBDefault

-RTDBDefault inherits RTDB, so all RTDB's method are enabled while using RTDBDefault.
+RTDBDefault inherits RTDB, so all RTDB's methods are enabled while using RTDBDefault.
 RTDBDefault can create a table by class automaticly, and convert per row selected from table to an object Type of the class, which has the same name of the table.
-It is important to note that the class need have a property named "_id" and type of integer.
+It is important to note that the class need have a property named "_id" and type of integer.  `_id` is set as primary key;
 ```
 // init a RTDBDefault instance.
 RTDBDefault *defaultDB = [[RTDBDefault alloc] init];